 The dilemma about on-premises vs cloud PACS is common to hospitals, radiology groups, and medical imaging startups alike.
 It’s only natural for the decision makers at these practices to be concerned about data security, accessibility, and costs.
 However, some of these concerns are misconceptions, and therefore making business decisions based on these could be detrimental to your practice.

-The purpose of this blog is to bust some of the common myths about the cloud and provide you with a clear comparison between on-premise and cloud PACS so that you can decide what’s best for your practice.
+The purpose of this blog is to bust some of the common myths about the cloud and provide you with a clear comparison between on-premises PACS system and cloud PACS so that you can decide what’s best for your practice.

 Myth 1: Cloud provider can sell my data

 Myth 2: Cloud server is only for large facilities

 When it comes to cloud, size doesn’t matter.
 Cloud is perfect for any sized company, specifically so for small and medium-sized entities that do not have a large in-house IT staffing.
 All the overhead of running and securing an infrastructure are eliminated.
 Also, a lot of large enterprise-grade features, such as data resiliency, are included in the offering, by default, for all customers regardless of size.

 Myth 3: Cloud server is more expensive than on-premises